microsoft/JMeter-AKS-LoadTest/README.md

 1. Create AKS cluster with the help of how to create a AKS cluster(https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
 2. Provide access to a Service Principal Name which would be used to run the JMX file in the cluster.

-## Steps to onboarding for the pipeline:
+## Steps to onboard and execute the pipeline:

 1. Fork the test execution YAML pipeline from the repository: JMeterAKSLoadTest(https://github.com/microsoft/JMeterAKSLoadTest.git)
 2. Folder structure looks like below